May 25, 2025 plants not to plant with salvia

 They’re picky.
 And when they’re unhappy they’ll let you know by producing fewer flowers, picking up diseases or just looking generally miserable.

 They can also be surprisingly territorial.
-In their native habitats they often grow in areas where they’ve had to outcompete other plants.
-So they’re already programmed to be aggressive when it comes to resources.
+In their native habitats they often grow in areas where they’ve had to fight with other plants.
+So they’re programmed to be aggressive when it comes to resources.

 Why Getting Salvia Companions Wrong Matters

-Get the wrong companion plants with salvias and you will end up with several frustrating problems:
+Get the wrong companion plants with salvias and you will end up with several annoying problems:

-- Much more susceptible to diseases, especially powdery mildew and root rot
+• Much more likely to get diseases, especially powdery mildew and root rot

-- Weak, leggy growth instead of the compact, bushy plants you’re expecting
+• Weak, leggy growth instead of the bushy plants you’re expecting

-- Neighbor plants not thriving or producing poor harvests
+• Neighbor plants not doing well or producing poor harvests

-- Wasted money and garden space on plants that never get to reach their full potential
+• Wasted money and garden space on plants that never grow as big as they have the potential to

 Plants NOT to Grow With Salvia